Seating System Usage for Children with Cerebral Palsy

 Physical Benefits

-- Reduced risk of spinal deformities (scoliosis, kyphosis, lordosis)
+- Helps reduce the risk of spinal deformities (scoliosis, kyphosis, lordosis)

-- Support for sensory-motor development and functional skills
+- Contributes to the development of sensory-motor development and functional skills

 Social and Functional Benefits

-- Facilitated adaptation to social interaction and educational environments
+- Facilitates adaptation to social interaction and educational environments

-- Providing safe and ergonomic support for families and caregivers
+- Provides safer and more ergonomic use for families and caregivers

-Each child with CP has different needs.
-Therefore, seating systems:
+Each child with cerebral palsy has different needs.
+Therefore, seating systems should be planned taking into account the child’s individual requirements.

 Importance of Expert Evaluation